 I have lived and worked in Bee Cave, Texas since February 28, 2017.
-Not far from my home is Hill Country Galleria and the Bee Cave Arts Foundation.
+Not far from home is Hill Country Galleria and the Bee Cave Arts Foundation.
 As you may have noticed from my Instagram account, I enjoy taking photographs with my iPhone, and I frequently use them in my blog posts and on my social media platforms.
 In the case of Bee Cave specifically, I often share my photos on my Yelp Elite profile.

-In summer 2020, I received an exhibition notice and an invitation to submit photographs for the “Dark Skies Exhibition.”
-In brief, the City of Bee Cave intends on becoming an IDA Dark Sky Community, one “that commits and demonstrates dedication to the preservation of the night sky through the implementation and enforcement of a quality outdoor lighting ordinance, dark sky education, and citizen support of dark skies.
+In summer 2020, I received an invitation to submit photographs to the “Dark Skies Exhibition.”
+In brief, the City of Bee Cave wished to become an IDA Dark Sky Community, one “that commits and demonstrates dedication to the preservation of the night sky through the implementation and enforcement of a quality outdoor lighting ordinance, dark sky education, and citizen support of dark skies.
 This exhibition will celebrate dark skies and the benefits they bring to our health, wildlife, and climate.”
-Follow this link to read more about the International Dark-Sky Association.

 To learn more about the International Dark-Sky Association, follow the link.